 If the structure under construction isn't a home, a lower classification of burglary would likely apply.
 In some states, all non-residential burglaries fall to the next lower degree of burglary.
 Other states further divide burglaries of non-residential structures by type of building.
 For instance, a state might have separate penalties for burglarizing government buildings, places of worship, commercial buildings, schools, or historic buildings.
 Depending on state law and the type of building, burglarizing a non-residential structure under construction could mean penalties of 5 to 10 years' incarceration.

 A common defense strategy for burglary and trespass charges is to poke holes in the prosecutor's case.
 If the prosecution doesn't prove each and every element beyond a reasonable doubt, the judge or jury must acquit on those charges.

 For instance, a defense attorney might argue that the defendant can't be convicted of residential burglary because the unfinished building doesn't meet the legal definition of a "residence" as habitable or livable.
 Or, if only the foundation is laid and a few walls are framed but not enclosed, the site isn't likely a "structure" and can't be burglarized.
 A similar strategy can be used in trespass cases by arguing the site wasn't properly posted or that the defendant had permission to enter the site, and thus, no trespass was committed.

-If you are charged with burglary or trespass or any other crime related to a home under construction, you should talk to a local criminal defense attorney.
-An attorney can explain the law in your state and help you navigate the criminal justice system.
+If you're charged with burglary or trespass or any other crime related to a home or other building under construction, you should talk to a local criminal defense attorney.
+An attorney can explain the law in your state and help you navigate the criminal legal system.